 The youngest PhD at Warsaw University

 In 1923, Alfred Teitelbaum and his brother Wacław changed their surname to Tarski and also converted to Roman Catholicism, Poland’s dominant religion, even though Tarski was an avowed atheist.
-After becoming the youngest person ever to complete a doctorate at Warsaw University, Tarski served as Łukasiewicz’s assistant.
+After completing his doctorate at Warsaw University 1923, Tarski served as Łukasiewicz’s assistant.
+Tarski’s first major results were published in 1924 when he began building on the set theory results obtained by Cantor, Zermelo and Dedekind.
+He published a joint paper with Banach in that year on what is now called the Banach-Tarski paradox.
 Between 1923 and his departure for the United States in 1939, Tarski not only wrote several textbooks and many papers, a number of them ground-breaking, but also did so while supporting himself primarily by teaching high-school mathematics at Warsaw secondary school, because of the small salary at Warsaw University.
 In 1930, Tarski visited the University of Vienna, lectured to Karl Menger’s colloquium, and met Kurt Gödel.
 Due to an invitation from Harvard University, Tarski was able to leave Poland in August 1939, on the last ship to sail from Poland for the United States before the German and Soviet invasion of Poland and the outbreak of World War II.

 Emigration to the U.S.